Table 1 Supported Cisco Unified CME Features

 AMWI

-Integrating Voice Mail
+Voice Mail Integration

 Cisco Unified IP Phones

-Support was added for the following phones:
+Adds support for the following phones:

 • Cisco Unified IP Phone 7906G

-• Cisco IP Unified IP Phone 7931G
+• Cisco Unified IP Phone 7931G

 DSS

-DSS (Direct Station Select) feature allows the phone user to press a single speed-dial line button to transfer an incoming call when the call is in the connected state.
+Introduces the DSS (Direct Station Select) feature that allows the phone user to press a single speed-dial line button to transfer an incoming call when the call is in the connected state.
 This feature is supported on all phones on which monitor line buttons for speed dial or speed-dial line buttons are configured.

 Extension Assigner